shimst3r/dodeka/README.md

 >
 > Greek word for the number 12

-`dodeka` is a command line tool for tracking the degree of fulfilment of [The Twelve-Factor App][1].
-Use it in your projects to test whether they conform to the methodology for developing solid web apps that originated within [Heroku](https://www.heroku.com).
+`dodeka` is a command line tool for tracking the degree of fulfilment of [The Twelve-Factor App][1] methodology.
+Use it in your projects to test whether they conform to the principles for developing solid web apps that originated within [Heroku](https://www.heroku.com).

 ## About The Twelve-Factor App